Please note we are still experiencing delays with USPS.

 Makoto Kurosaki worked under the great Hiroshi Kato for many years, learning his trade and developing his skill set.
 He has also trained with the great sharpener, Mr. Morihiro.
 He is a part-time partner with his well-known brother Yu Kurosaki.
 Makoto works out of Yu’s shop in Echizen, making knives for many leading names in the Japanese knife business.

-Using VG10 stainless steel as the core of the knife, Makoto-san clads it with suminagashi stainless steel.
-VG10 is knife steel specifically designed for kitchen knives, and when properly heat treated, make wonderful knives.
+Using VG10 stainless steel as the knife's core, Makoto-san clads it with suminagashi stainless steel.
+VG10 is knife steel designed explicitly for kitchen knives, and when properly heat treated, makes wonderful knives.
 This steel is prevalent in the kitchen knife world.
 It has great wear resistance and edge retention and is fairly easy to sharpen.
 Makoto-san hardens the steel to about 62 HRC.
-The knife is san-mai style of awase which basically means they're clad and have the hard steel down the middle.
+The knife is san-mai style of awase which means they're clad and have the hard steel down the middle.
 It's a common technique in Japanese kitchen cutlery.

 Brand: Makoto